bdthornton/Anidea-for-SmartThings/capabilities/circlemusic21301/README.md

 Capability|Description
 |--|--|
-Contact Commands|Define setter commands for the contact sensor without a UI.
+Contact Commands|Define setter commands for the standard Contact Sensor capability.
-Motion Commands|Define setter commands for the motion sensor without a UI.
+Motion Commands|Define setter commands for the standard Motion Sensor capability.
-Occupancy Commands|Define setter commands for the occupancy sensor without a UI.
+Occupancy Commands|Define setter commands for the standard Occupancy Sensor capability.
-Presence Commands|Define setter commands for the presence sensor without a UI.
+Presence Commands|Define setter commands for the standard Presence Sensor capability.
-Water Commands|Define setter commands for the water sensor without a UI.
+Water Commands|Define setter commands for the standard Water Sensor capability.

+The '...
+Commands' custom capabilities define commands for setting the attribute of the related standard capabilities to the active or inactive state.
+As they do not have attributes they do not define dashboard states or automation conditions.
+Support of commands for setting particular attribute values is lagging behind single setter commands, but when the technology permits the dashboard actions and details view will be supported.
+The automation actions are already being supported.